 Most classic fairy tales and works of children's world literature have been eclipsed by the Walt Disney film versions.
 (See Disneyfication.)

-Most of Disney's films are based on previous sources, even less obvious ones like 101 Dalmatians (which was originally a book).
-The most notorious of these displacement sources is Dumbo, which is based on a experimental children's book (a scroll with pictures) that had an insanely low print run that Walt himself hand-picked out of a bookstore for a couple bucks.
+Most of Disney's films are based on previous sources, even less obvious ones.
+The most notorious of these displacement sources is Dumbo, which is based on a experimental children's book (a scroll with pictures) that had an insanely low print run that Disney himself hand-picked out of a bookstore for a couple bucks.
 They share a basic plot and not much else.

 Also unusual, because (in the first film, at least) Gopher wants you all to know that "he's not in the book".